William Goodhart, Baron Goodhart: Peerage

 He was knighted on 14 February 1989 and was created a life peer as Baron Goodhart, of Youlbury in the County of Oxfordshire, on 23 October 1997.
 In the House of Lords, he served as a spokesman for the Liberal Democrats in several capacities, usually relating to legal matters, including as the Liberal Democrats' Shadow Lord Chancellor.
 Before the House of Lords Act 1999 he campaigned to reform the Upper House, and later in his career expressed frustration at its undemocratic nature.

 He retired from the House of Lords on 15 May 2015.

 Humanism and ICJ memberships

 A devoted humanist, Goodhart was a longtime member of the All Party Parliamentary Humanist Group, as well as the British Humanist Association (BHA).
 He was among a number of parliamentarians who in 2010 called for substantive reforms of public services in Britain following a BHA report into religious influence in public services.

 From 2007 to 2009, Goodhart was the Chairman of JUSTICE, the UK section of the International Commission of Jurists, as well as serving as a Commissioner of the ICJ since 1993.
-He was elected as Vice-President of the ICJ in 2002.
-He was also an honorary associate of the National Secular Society.
+He was elected as vice-president of the ICJ in 2002.
+He was an honorary associate of the National Secular Society.